 Dealing with SOAP Headers in Axis

-After a long period, I just returned back to playing with Axis to develop web services.
-Axis 1.4 is a framework to create SOAP processing clients and servers.
+After a long period, I have returned to working with Axis to develop web services.
+Axis 1.4 is a framework for creating SOAP processing clients and servers.
 One of the issues I encountered during my web service development is dealing with SOAP headers.

-You can use SOAP header elements to send application specific information (e.g. authentication, context, time etc.) about SOAP messages.
-Although they are optional, there is an attribute called as mustUnderstand in SOAPHeaderElement.
-Once it is set as true, actor who receives SOAP message must process it correctly.
+You can use SOAP header elements to send application-specific information (e.g., authentication, context, time, etc.) about SOAP messages.
+Although they are optional, there is an attribute called mustUnderstand in SOAPHeaderElement.
+Once it is set to true, the actor who receives the SOAP message must process it correctly.

-You must deal with this attribute or SOAP Header in order to successfully process your SOAP message, otherwise you will get a SOAP fault.
+You must deal with this attribute or SOAP Header in order to successfully process your SOAP message; otherwise, you will get a SOAP fault.
 There are several alternatives for dealing with this.
-You can either set this flag to false again, or remove SOAPHeaderElement from message envelope inside your custom Axis Handlers.
-For example;
+You can either set this flag to false again or remove the SOAPHeaderElement from the message envelope inside your custom Axis handlers.
+For example:

 public class SoapHeaderConsumerHandler extends BasicHandler {